estevamteixeira/anomaly-report/_book/index.md

 Gaps exist in the nation's capacity to conduct surveillance for congenital anomalies.
 In $2002$, the Canadian Congenital Anomalies Surveillance Network (CCASN) was established

-> To support the development and maintenance of high quality population-based surveillance systems of congenital anomalies that will provide information to improve the health of Canadian children and their families.[^ccasn]
+> To support the development and maintenance of high quality population-based surveillance systems of congenital anomalies that will provide information to improve the health of Canadian children and their families.[^1]

 [^1]: [Public Health Agency of Canada.
 What is Canadian Congenital Anomalies Surveillance Network (CCASN)](http://www.phac-aspc.gc.ca/ccasn-rcsac/index-eng.php)